tanimislam/howdy/docs/_sources/howdy-movie/get_mov_tor.rst.txt

 Choice of Torrent Search
 ------------------------------
 The default operation is `torrent file`_ search first, then Magnet link.
 Setting the ``--bypass`` flag stops the `torrent file`_ search to go directly to Magnet link; this can be useful if the file search does not work, or if the `torrent file`_ we choose never gets started (this often occurs with older and more stale torrents).
+Right now, because of the unreliability of the API of other torrent trackers, *only* Jackett_ works. **This means that without a running Jackett server, this functionality will error out**.

+..
 By default one parallel process searches for Magnet links using Jackett_, and the other parallel process uses Zooqle_.
 The ``--nozooq`` flag turns off the Zooqle_ Magnet link search.

 .. _`torrent file`: https://en.wikipedia.org/wiki/Torrent_file
 .. _Jackett: https://github.com/Jackett/Jackett